-According to the research objectives, the use of CCR alone and its combination with silica fume (CCR:SF) in four different ratios including 90 to 10, 80 to 20, 70 to 30 and 50 to 50 were considered for the improvement process.
-Each compound was added to the soil separately in dosages of 0 to 20% by dry weight.
+20% by dry weight.
 In order to evaluate the effectiveness of reinforcement in the stabilization process, the polypropylene (PP) fiber with an average length of 12 mm was used.
 Its proportion was selected as 0.75% (by weight of dry solid) according to Rozbahani et al. [2].
-The well-mixed soil samples having the different amounts of agents (with and without fibers) were first prepared and then were statically placed in cylindrical steel molds, 35 mm in diameter and 70 mm in length, to achieve the maximum dry density.
-After the adequate times of curing under temperatures of 20 and 40 °C, the soil samples were subjected to the UCS, ITS, EC, XRD and SEM-EDX experiments.
+The well-mixed soil samples having different amounts of agents (with and without fibers) were first prepared and then were statically placed in cylindrical steel molds, 35 mm in diameter and 70 mm in length, to achieve the maximum dry density.
+After adequate times of curing under temperatures of 20 and 40 °C, the soil samples were subjected to the UCS, ITS, EC, XRD, and SEM-EDX experiments.

-3. Results and Discussion
+3- Results and Discussion

 Fig. 1 shows the strength variations of soil samples stabilized with 10% of cement after 0 to 12 cycles of wetting-drying action.
-As can be seen in this figure, before applying the cycles, the UCS level could reach about 2.3 MPa, which according to the ACI guidelines, indicating the successful stabilization for the light structures (such as pavement).
+As can be seen in this figure, before applying the cycles, the UCS level could reach about 2.3 MPa, which according to the ACI guidelines, indicates the successful stabilization of the light structures (such as pavement).
 However, the results revealed that after applying 12 W-D cycles, the UCS of samples decreased by about 60% and its value was lower than the ACI level.
-According to the presented results in Fig. 1, it can be concluded that the cement treatment can be vulnerable upon the w-d scenario; hence, a high dosage of binder (more than 10%) in needed to pass the ACI limit, which due to economic considerations and the possibility of a series of technical problems (like brittle behavior), it is not recommended to use such concentrations.
+According to the presented results in Fig. 1, it can be concluded that the cement treatment can be vulnerable in the w-d scenario; hence, a high dosage of binder (more than 10%) is needed to pass the ACI limit, due to economic considerations and the possibility of a series of technical problems (like brittle behavior), it is not recommended to use such concentrations.